Distributed controller synthesis for deadlock avoidance: Two locks per process

 \twolssNP*

-\begin{proof} We start by guessing a "behavior@@two" $\PP=(\PP_p)_\pproc$.
+\begin{proof} We start by guessing a "behavior@@two" $\PP=(\PP_p)_\pproc$ such that no $\PP_p$ contains any "pattern" of the form $\Owns_{p} \pat \emptyset$.
 Its size is polynomial in the number of processes.
-We can check in polynomial time that there exists a "strategy" respecting the "patterns" in $\PP$ thanks to \cref{lem:polycheckpatterns}.
+We can check in polynomial time that there exists a "strategy" respecting the "patterns" in $\PP$ by Lemma~\ref{lem:polycheckpatterns}.
+Note that if there is one, by the requirement we made on $\PP$ it must be "locally live".

-If yes, then we compute the "lock graph" $\Gp$ for $\PP$ and check if there is a "sufficient deadlock scheme" for $\PP$ in polynomial time thanks to~\cref{lem:correctcompletealgo}.
+If yes, then we compute the "lock graph" $\Gp$ for $\PP$ and check if there is a "full deadlock scheme" for $\PP$ in polynomial time by Lemma~\ref{lem:correctcompletealgo}.

-By Lemma~\ref{lem:winningiffnods}, this algorithm answers yes if and only if the system has a "winning" "locally live" "strategy". \end{proof}
+By Lemma~\ref{lem:winningiffnods}, this algorithm answers yes if and only if the system has a "locally live" "strategy" that avoids "deadlocks".
+More formally, if there exists a "winning", "locally live" "strategy" $\s$ then it suffices to guess the "behavior@@two" $\PP^\s$ and the Algorithm \ref{alg:completealgo} will return ``$\s$ is winning''.
+For the other direction, assume that we guess a "behavior@@two" $\PP$ such that no "pattern" $\Owns_p \pat \es$ belongs to $\PP_p$, for any $p$.
+Assume also that Lemma~\ref{lem:polycheckpatterns} tells that there exists some "strategy" $\s$ such that $\PP^{\s}_p\subseteq \PP_p$ for every $p$.
+If Algorithm \ref{alg:completealgo} returns ``$\s$ is winning'' then by Lemma~\ref{lem:correctcompletealgo} we know that there is no "full deadlock scheme" for $\PP$, so there cannot be any for $\PP^\s$ either. \end{proof}